← home · /hire

 [01] batu@batu0:~/case-studies/vngrs

-VNGRS needed a multi-million-image training dataset for a Vision-Language Model, drawn from many heterogeneous sources — HuggingFace, Kaggle, GitHub releases, direct image URLs, client-provided image folders, and scraped PDFs from public archives.
-The data had to be normalized, categorized, sampled to target distributions, and concatenated into a single reproducible corpus — with the pipeline itself runnable on AWS EC2 and resumable across days of execution.
+The client needed a multi-million-image training dataset for the first Turkish Vision-Language Model, drawn from many heterogeneous sources.
+The data had to be normalized, categorized, sampled to target distributions, and concatenated into a single reproducible corpus — with the pipeline runnable on AWS EC2 and resumable across days of execution.

 I contracted in as the data engineer for this effort, Dec 2025 – Jan 2026, ~32 active days and ~295 commits.